-Social business is concerned with maximize value derived to society as opposed to the financial value delivered to shareholders.
+Traditional business Social business Profit maximization.
+Social benefit maximization.
+Dividend is distributed to the owners.
+No dividend is distributed to the owners.
+Traditional business always concerned with increasing Social business is concerned with maximize value the shareholders' value. derived to society as opposed to the financial value delivered to shareholders.
 Traditional investors invest for his / her own benefits.
 Social investors invest for others benefits.
 Most of the time employees deprived from getting appropriate salary.
 It is ensure by the company, employees get wages in market rate.
 In the traditional business owner can bear all the capital, profit and loss.
 In the social business owner can get back only the initial investment.